Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/get_best_forecast.md

 ## GetBestForecast

-This function is now obsolete.
+**_Note!_** This function is now obsolete.
-It returns latest written value at all time points part of requested time period.
+It returns the latest written value at all time points part of requested time period.

-The figure below illustrate this.
+The figure below illustrates this.
 The returned series is a merge of the red segments.

 ![](assets/images/GetBestForecast.png)

 ### Example

-The following expressions gives the same result.
+The following expressions give the same result.

 `## = @t('.Temperature_forecast')`